Cardinals trade Isaiah Simmons, the No. 8 overall pick in the 2020 draft, to the NY Giants

 The Cardinals and Giants will face each other in Week 2.

-Ossenfort was a busy man Thursday, dealing Jones and the team’s seventh-round pick in 2024 to the Texans for a fifth-round pick in 2024.
-A few hours later, he added Dobbs and a 2024 seventh-round pick from the Browns in exchange for a 2024 fifth-round pick.
+Ossenfort continued to make moves later Thursday, dealing offensive lineman Josh Jones and the team’s seventh-round pick in 2024 to the Houston Texans for a fifth-round pick in 2024.

 Jones was selected in the third round of the 2020 draft — two rounds after Simmons — and played in every game the past two seasons, starting 12 times in 2021 and nine times last season.